Hardstylist/srd/README.md

 - The DMG's are all Built with XNU-8019.41.5 and options Targeting for iOS 15
 - This Repo aka PR42 https://github.com/apple/security-research-device/pull/42
 - If you see unsuitable CT policy .. for this platform/device, rejecting signature
-    - Do make clean; make install and AMFI Research should stop complaining
+    - MUST personalize & install from arm64e platform only, X86_64 results with AMFI complaints

 ### SRD Example DMG, Build & Installation Status w/ XNU-8019.41.5
 | Build OS & Device Info           | Example DMG   |  debugserver DMG  |  ASAN DMG     | UBSAN DMG